JackDougherty/bookdown-test/docs/bookdown-test.md

 <img src="images/1937-otl-redlining.png" alt="Caption for all versions here, with link to [full-screen interactive map with its own caption](https://ontheline.github.io/otl-redlining/index-caption.html), and link to sources and the code View [map historical sources, known issues, and the code](https://github.com/ontheline/otl-redlining/), developed by Ilya Ilyankou and Jack Dougherty."  />
 <p class="caption">
-Image 2.4: Caption for all versions here, with link to [full-screen interactive map with its own caption](https://ontheline.github.io/otl-redlining/index-caption.html), and link to sources and the code View [map historical sources, known
+Figure 2.4: Caption for all versions here, with link to [full-screen interactive map with its own caption](https://ontheline.github.io/otl-redlining/index-caption.html), and link to sources and the code View [map historical sources, known